 What are Continuing Education Units (CEUs)?
 Where are they accepted?

 After passing each course, you will earn Continuing Education Units, or CEUs.
 CEUs are not the same as undergraduate or graduate credits; rather, they are a measure of continuing education and professional development.
 CEUs are often used by employers as a basis upon which to recommend career advancement for employees.
 CEUs will also enhance your resume, as they reflect your dedication to new career skills development

 One CEU equals approximately 15 clock-hours of student work.
 Each of O’Reilly School of Technology’s professional development courses consists of 30 to 135 clock-hours of student work, depending on the course.
 This corresponds to 2 to 9 CEUs per course, depending on the estimated clock-hours the course takes.

 When you pass a course, your Student Start Page will offer you the opportunity online to request a hard copy of a CEU letter, on O’Reilly School of Technology letterhead.
 This is an official letter that indicates how many CEUs you have earned, the course you have passed, the date you passed it, and your official grade.
 After you request this letter online, please allow 2-4 weeks for delivery to your physical address.

 How CEUs are accepted or transferred to other institutions is a decision made by those institutions, not OST.

 I’m a manager; how do I sign up my employees?

-Everyone who enrolls in OST courses will sign an enrollment agreement and have their own accounts.
+Everyone who enrolls in O’Reilly School of Technology courses will sign an enrollment agreement and have their own accounts.
 We encourage managers to create their own accounts so that their contact information and names are correct.
 Once everyone has an account and has started the enrollment process, you may pay each of their invoices with a check, money order, or wire transfer.
 We can also print a purchase order number from your accounting department on your invoice.